TheTerabit/Books-web-api/README.md

   Endpoint url: /api/rating

-Those endpoints work fine, but there are two things missing: publishedDate as long (instead of String) and descending order in rating.
+Those endpoints work fine, but there is one thing missing: descending order in rating.
 It is going to be finished at 100% in the next few days.